heutelbeck/sapl-policy-engine/sapl-documentation/1_3_Structure_of_a_SAPL-Policy.md

 - `priority deny or permit` - deny policies take priority, default permit
 - `priority permit or deny` - permit policies take priority, default deny
 - `unanimous or deny, errors propagate` - all must agree, propagate errors

+The optional `errors` clause controls how indeterminate votes (from evaluation errors) are handled: `propagate` includes them in the final decision, while `abstain` treats them as not applicable.
+If omitted, `abstain` is the default.

 For complete details on combining algorithms, see [Combining Algorithm](../6_5_CombiningAlgorithm/).